 Addiction is a disease and like any disease, it can be difficult to control and even harder to manage.
 Most prescription painkillers such as morphine or hydrocodone (such as Vicodin)are highly addictive substances that are very often abused.
 Despite how effective they can be in the moment, painkillers are incredibly harmful if dependence is developed on them.

 In fact, they can even worsen pain in the long-term.
 Our bodies grow accustomed to them and chronic pain can be difficult to handle.
-However, CBD is proven to be incredibly effective for all types of chronic pain such as arthritis and inflammation, without being addictive.
+However, CBD is proven to be incredibly effective for all types of health and wellness issues, without being addictive.
 Its chemical composition is what allows it to have such powerful effects without leading to dependence on it.
 At Rena’s Organic, we advocate for natural and holistic alternatives such as our CBD pain cream or our 1500mg CBD organic tincture.